-In this podcast episode, listen to field co-founded Ian Williams describe to the Wellcome Trust Library staff what graphic medicine is and what it does.
+In this month’s episode, we hear from Alice Jaggers, medical librarian and new addition to the website management team.
+We learn about how she got involved with Graphic Medicine, what she presented at our conference this summer, and what she hopes to see in the future.
+Enjoy!
 Support for this podcast comes from Penn State College of Medicine, Department of Humanities, the nation’s oldest Humanities Department within a medical school, pioneers of innovations in medical education since 1967.
 To learn more about Penn State College of Medicine Department of Humanities, go to www2.med.psu.edu/humanities.

-Tyler Page is the creator of Raised on Ritalin: A Personal Story of ADHD, Medication, and Modern Psychiatry.
-In this new episode of the Graphic Medicine Podcast, MK talks with Tyler about creating and self-publishing this terrific book.
-You can subscribe to this podcast in iTunes.
-While you’re there, a review would be greatly appreciated!
+It was my great pleasure to have the opportunity to speak with Dr. Patricia Brennan, the first nurse and first woman to serve as Director of the National Library of Medicine.
+We discuss graphic medicine, its importance, and its applications.
+Hope you enjoy listening to this conversation as much as I enjoyed having it.
 Support for this podcast comes from Penn State College of Medicine, Department of Humanities, the nation’s oldest Humanities Department within a medical school, pioneers of innovations in medical education since 1967.
 To learn more about Penn State College of Medicine Department of Humanities, go to www2.med.psu.edu/humanities….
 Read More